apochron1/banking_strategic_insights/README.md

-# Strategic insights deck prepared for a comapny in banking inductry
+# Strategic insights deck prepared for a comapny in banking industry

 ## Background